-Since $A_1$ has the transverse 2-sphere $G$ it follows from Lemma \ref{pi injectivity} that the induced map $\pi_1(M\setminus (A_1\cup G))\to \pi_1(M)$ is an isomorphism.
-Since homotopy implies isotopy we can isotope $\lambda_1$ and $\lambda_2$ to be anti-parallel.
-I.e. there exists an embedded square $D$ with opposite edges respectively on $A_1$ and $\lambda_1$ and $\lambda_2$.
-See Figure 6.2 a).
-Here $E$ and $F$ denote the components of $A_1\cap N(D)$.
-Figure 6.2 b) shows how $A$ \emph{might} intersect $N(D)$.
-Figure 6.3 shows how to isotope the surface to effect a change of the framed embedded path corresponding to the non trivial element of $SO(3)$.
+We now show that it suffices to assume that $A\cap N(D)$ appears as in Figure 6.2 b).
+Figure 6.3 shows how to isotope the surface to effect a change of the framed embedded path corresponding to the non trivial element of $\pi_1(SO(3))$.
 Thus we can assume that $A$ appears near $\lambda_1$ and $\lambda_2$ as depicted in Figure 6.2 b).
 Now $A\cap N(D)$ may fail to appear as in Figure 6.2 b) because the images of tube guide paths may cross the interior of $D\cap A_1$, however by doing tube sliding moves in a manner similar to those in the proof of Theorem \ref{shadow isotopy} we can clear such curves from the neighborhood.
-Thus we can assume that $A\cap N(D)$ appears as in Figure 6.2 b).

-Figure 6.4 shows an isotopy of $A$, supported in $N(D)$, that transforms a pair of double tubes as in Figure 6.2 b) into a pair of single tubes as shown in Figure 6.4 c).
-Call the \emph{E-component} of $A\cap N(D)$ the one that intersects $E$ and call the other the \emph{F-component}.
-Again in Figure 6.4 the intersection of the $E$-component with the $x,y,z$-plane is drawn in thick, possibly dashed, lines.
-The isotopy from Figure 6.2 b) to Figure 6.4 a) is the composition of three isotopies, the first and third supported in the $F$-component and the second supported in the $E$ component.
-The isotopy to Figure 6.4 b) is supported in the $E$ component.
+We now do an isotopy of $A$, supported in $N(D)$, that transforms a pair of double tubes as in Figure 6.2 b) into a pair of single tubes as shown in Figure 6.4 c).
+Call the \emph{E-component} of $A\cap N(D)$ the one that intersects $E_1$ and call the other the \emph{F-component}.
+Keeping in mind that in Figure 6.2 and Figure 6.4 the intersection of the $E$-component with the present is drawn in thick possibly dashed lines, isotope the $A$ of Figure 6.2 b) to that of Figure 6.4 a) via a $t$-coordinate preserving isotopy.
+Note that during the isotopy the projections to the present of the $E$ and $F$ components can intersect provided the intersections avoid the thick lines.
+Next isotope $A$ as in Figure 6.4 b) to that of Figure 6.4 c).
+Note that this isotopy is supported in the $E$ component.
 The isotopy from Figure 6.4 b) to Figure 6.4 c) is as follows.
-Without changing the projection into the $x,y,z$ plane, first push the tube emanating from $E$ into the future and then isotope the tube emanating from $F$ as indicated. \end{proof}
+Without changing the projection to the present, first push most of the tube we earlier called $T_b$ into the future and then isotope the $F$ component as indicated. \end{proof}